 Enforcing A Non-compete Law

 If you are an employee in Virginia who signed a non-compete clause, that doesn’t necessarily mean that you are bound to abidance.
-In Virginia, non-complete clauses are enforceable if an employer can show:
+In Virginia, non-compete clauses are enforceable if an employer can show:

 - The restriction is “no greater than is necessary to protect the employer’s legitimate business interest”;